Bao-tong/Data/README.md

 * **Sources and limitations — Tables B9–B10**
   Document the supporting sources, source URLs, intended uses, reliability levels, and limitations of the worker-efficiency evidence.

-These parameters are used to calculate effective human capacity, quality-adjusted output, and the share of sorting tasks that can be assigned to humanoid robots.

 ## Appendix C: Humanoid Robot Price, BOM and Total Ownership Cost Data